Snuff film: Origins of the urban legend

 The noun snuff originally meant the part of a candle wick that has already burned; the verb snuff meant to cut this off, and by extension to extinguish or kill.
 The word has been used in this sense in English slang for hundreds of years.
 It was defined in 1874 as a "term very common among the lower orders of London, meaning to die from disease or accident".

 Film studies professor Boaz Hagin argues that the concept of films showing actual murders originated decades earlier than is commonly believed, at least as early as 1907.
 That year, Polish-French writer Guillaume Apollinaire published the short story A Good Film about newsreel photojournalists who stage and film a murder due to public fascination with crime news; in the story, the public believes the murder is real but police determine that the crime was faked.
 Hagin also proposes that the film Network (1976) contains an explicit (fictional) snuff film depiction when television news executives orchestrate the on-air murder of a news anchor to boost ratings.

+Stuntman Ormer Locklear and his copilot died in an airplane crash that was included in the final print of the 1920 film The Skywayman.
+The deaths were used to promote the film.

 According to film critic Geoffrey O'Brien, "whether or not commercially distributed 'snuff' movies actually exist, the possibility of such movies is implicit in the stock B-movie motif of the mad artist killing his models, as in A Bucket of Blood (1959), Color Me Blood Red (1965), or Decoy for Terror (1967) also known as Playgirl Killer."
 Likewise, the protagonist of Peeping Tom (1960) films the murders he commits, though he does so as part of his mania and not for financial gain: a 1979 article in The New York Times described the character's activity as making "private 'snuff' films".

 The first known use of the term snuff movie is in a 1971 book by Ed Sanders, The Family: The Story of Charles Manson's Dune Buggy Attack Battalion.
 This book included the interview of an anonymous one-time member of Charles Manson's "Family", who claimed that the group once made such a film in California, by recording the murder of a woman.
 However, the interviewee later added that he had not watched the film himself and had just heard rumors of its existence.
 In later editions of the book, Sanders clarified that no films depicting real murders or murder victims had been found.

 During the first half of the 1970s, urban legends started to allege that snuff films were being produced in South America for commercial gain, and circulated clandestinely in the United States.